Reasons to sell your house now | Reasons to sell your house later | Tips to sell in 2022 | FAQs

 If you bought or refinanced while interest rates were low, and you don't have the equity or assets to purchase a new home in cash, selling your current home may mean exchanging your mortgage for a pricier one.

-Let's say you bought your home a year ago for the current median asking price of $413,950.
-Buying that same home today would cost you an extra $718 per month just in interest.
+Let's say you bought your home in 2021 for the asking price of $400,000.
+Buying that same home today would cost you an extra $734 per month just in interest.

 You're trying to time the market

-🗣 "Trying to time the market is a risky game to play," warns realtor Andrew Iremonger, who believes a drop in home prices is still a long way off.
+"Trying to time the market is a risky game to play," warns realtor Andrew Iremonger.
 If you don't need to sell, the mental and monetary costs of trying to time the market may not be worth the gamble.

 While it makes sense to want to cash in while the market is hot, you'll also need to consider where you'll live after you sell.
 Today's home shoppers face: